natgo/wt-wiki-scraper/wikitext-transpiled/ground/M8%20LAC%20(China).md

 {{tankMobility|abMinHp= 129|rbMinHp= 97}}

 While it has poor armour and survivability, the {{PAGENAME}} excels in terms of mobility.
-As a wheeled vehicle it reaches 60 km/h on road in arcade with stock modules and 40 km/h off road.
+As a wheeled vehicle, it reaches 60 km/h on-road in Arcade Mode with stock modules and 40 km/h off-road.

-On realistic it reaches 38 km/h off road, and 55 km/h on road with 7 gears, it also has -12 km/h reverse speed on two reverse gears.
+In Realistic Mode, it reaches 38 km/h off-road, and 55 km/h on-road with 7 gears, it also has a maximum of -12 km/h reverse speed with two reverse gears.

 === Modifications and economy ===
 {{Specs-Economy}}